 Certain of our existing stockholders, including beneficial owners of more than 5% of our voting securities, and their affiliated entities have indicated an interest in purchasing an aggregate of up to \$40 million in shares of our common stock in this offering at the initial public offering price.
-Based on the initial public offering price of \$15.00 per share, these entities would purchase an aggregate of approximately 2,666,666 of the 6,000,000 shares in this offering based on these indications of interest.
-In addition, the underwriters may determine to sell fewer shares to any of these entities indicate an interest in purchasing or not to sell any shares to these entities.
+Based on an assumed initial public offering price of \$15.00 per share, these entities would purchase an aggregate of approximately 2,666,666 of the 6,000,000 shares in this offering based on these indications of interest.
+However, because indications of interest are not binding agreements or commitments to purchase, any of these entities may determine to purchase fewer shares than they indicate an interest in purchasing or not to purchase any shares in this offering.
+In addition, the underwriters may determine to sell fewer shares to any of these entities.
 It is also possible that the underwriters could determine to sell more shares to any of these entities.